-- 6.3.1 Each cause for concern logged on School Pod will result in a record of action taken and by whom.
-In some circumstances, this will suffice and no further action (other than daily proactive safeguarding practice) will be required. - 6.3.2 The DSL will monitor safeguarding records (including the Child in Need register) and provide regular reports detailing classification and outcomes to the Governing Body.
-Regular supervision activity will ensure the safeguarding practice remains under scrutiny (see para 5.5.1). - 6.3.3 Where a child has been placed on a Protection Register or where there seems to be an unusually high number of recorded concerns, it may be necessary to introduce regular checks (daily).
+Each cause for concern logged on School Pod will result in a record of action taken and by whom.
+In some circumstances, this will suffice and no further action (other than daily proactive safeguarding practice) will be required.

+The DSL will monitor safeguarding records (including the Child in Need register) and provide regular reports detailing classification and outcomes to the Governing Body.
+Regular supervision activity will ensure the safeguarding practice remains under scrutiny.

+Where a child has been placed on a Protection Register or where there seems to be an unusually high number of recorded concerns, it may be necessary to introduce regular checks (daily).
 These will be recorded in a 'Welfare Log' (Appendix 6).
-A Welfare Log is completed by class/residential staff daily and checked by the DDSL at least weekly.
-This should not replace a Cause for Concern report where there are additional or more serious issues raised. - Welfare logs are an important record particularly for children in receipt of early help model of support.
-They provide an ongoing of the impact of support and evidence (should it be required) to challenge the effectiveness of the intervention. - 6.3.4 Child Protection Plan.
+A Welfare Log is completed by class staff daily and checked by the DDSL at least weekly.
+This should not replace a Cause for Concern report where there are additional or more serious issues raised.

+Welfare logs are an important record particularly for children in receipt of early help model of support.
+They provide an ongoing of the impact of support and evidence (should it be required) to challenge the effectiveness of the intervention.

+Child Protection Plan.

 A list will be kept in the DSL's office of all students who are subject to a Child Protection Plan.
-Staff will be made aware of the list as appropriate, the strategies to eliminate risk and their role within this. any subsequent local authority review of these plans will be supported by the DSL. - Whenever a child is subject to a Child Protection Plan moves or leaves Wargrave House the 'Key Worker' (who will usually be a social services employee) must be notified immediately.
+Staff will be made aware of the list as appropriate, the strategies to eliminate risk and their role within this, any subsequent local authority review of these plans will be supported by the DSL.

+Whenever a child is subject to a Child Protection Plan moves or leaves Wargrave House the 'Key Worker' (who will usually be a social services employee) must be notified immediately.

-6.4 Managing Allegations Against Professionals
+Managing Allegations Against Professionals

-6.4.1 In the case that a concern is raised about an adult in the school, the DSL should initiate immediate enquiry.
+In the case that a concern is raised about an adult in the school, the DSL should initiate immediate enquiry.
 (Appendix 10)